chihyang/CPP_Primer/chap06/README.md

 and a local static variable.
 Give an example of a function in which each might be useful.

+- differences
+    - parameter: local variables declared inside the function parameter list.
+Parameters are initialized by arguments provided in each function call.
+So parameter is a kind of local variable.

+    - local variable: variables defined in a function body, only accessible to that function and hiding declarations of the same name made in an outer scope.
+Parameter is a kind of special local variable.
+They are automatic objects.

+    - local static variable: local variables whose lifetime continues across calls to the function.

+- example
+    - parameter: for many function calls we need pass info from outside the function.
+Such as `val` in `int fact(int val)`

+    - local variable: we don't want those variables only useful to the execution of a function to exist through the execution of the program.
+So we define those as local variables.
+Such as `ret` in `int fact(int val)`

+	- local static variable: some variables are necessary if we want to know the status of calls to a function.
+For example, we have a function to turn on/off lights.
+	We can define a static variable to represent the status of lights.
+Every time we call it, we turn on/off lights, depending on we turned on/off lights last time.

 ##Exercise 6.7

 > Write a function that returns 0 when it is first called and then